Konstantin-Lebeda/ECG-core-project/README.md

 sudo apt update
 ```

-3. Check your Python version (must be python3.7):
+3. Check your Python version (it is better to use python3.7):

 ```shell
 python3 --version